 These are the questions that Diversity Matters starts to address.

 A sociologist by training (and former military cryptographer), Dennis leads our Organization work in London and has a deep interest in how management practices effect organizational performance.
 Among his previous research interests: contributing to an international study of the impact of hospital management practices on clinical outcomes.
 Bringing that same level of cross-border, fact-based rigor to questions of management diversity was a natural fit.

-Dennis, who is also a leader of GLAM, our LGBTQ affinity group, points to some intriguing details among the data.
+Dennis, who is also a leader of Equal at McKinsey, our LGBTQ affinity group, points to some intriguing details among the data.
 For example, in the US the impact on financial performance of increasing racial diversity was stronger than the impact of increasing gender diversity, whereas the inverse was true in the UK.
 "Hopefully we will get people to reflect on what is going in terms of how the dynamics are playing out in their countries.
 The performance numbers are really a proxy for decision biases and blind spots," he says.

 For Vivian, the research was a chance to further shape the diversity debate, building on the impact of our ongoing Women Matter research, which focuses on gender.
 As the leader of our London office, she also understands the need to "walk the walk" on diversity, keeping a check on her own biases.
 "The challenge," says Vivian, "is to manage bias by making the unconscious conscious.
 Similar to the adage that you can't manage what you don't measure, you can't change what you don't acknowledge."

 She adds: "The single most important thing we want people to take away from this report is that greater diversity on boards and top executive teams helps deliver positive economic performance and organizational health.
 This is a great breakthrough.
 For a long time—too long, perhaps—the debate around diversity has lacked economic weight.
 Hopefully, we've started to reshape the discussion in a meaningful and global way."